Ordina-Group/ordina-jworks.github.io/_posts/2024-11-08-how-ai-tools-sabotage-juniors-learning-curve.md

 ## Overview: The Dual Nature of AI in the Junior Developer Experience

-As junior developers, we are heavy consumers of information.
+As junior developers, I am a heavy consumers of information.
 We love that "cooked" knowledge provided by experts and often accept it unquestioningly, building on it.
 The depth of these insights and experiences helps us retain information, carving it into stone.